bmcconeghy/bioinformatics_pipeline_with_snakemake_2019-06-27/README.md

 7. Try running  `snakemake -np mapped_reads/A.bam mapped_reads/B.bam` again.
 You'll see that it will now propose running both alignments.

 ## Step 3: Sorting read alignments
-For downstream analyses, and in many cases, aligned reads need to be sorted.
+For downstream analyses (and in many cases), aligned reads need to be sorted.
 This can achieved with the **samtools** tool.
 1. Add another rule below the `bwa_map` rule, to sort the reads.
 Call it `samtools_sort`:
 ```
 rule samtools_sort: